UALacrosse.org is sponsored by

-In 1983, faculty member Pete Corey sponsored the creation of the UAHS Women's Lacrosse Team.
-At the time, only two local programs were fielding women's lacrosse teams: Worthington and CSG.
+In 1983, faculty member Pete Corey sponsored the creation of the UAHS Girls Lacrosse Team.
+At the time, only two local programs were fielding girls lacrosse teams: Worthington and CSG.
 From 1983-1986, UA alumnus, Dan Paoletti, served as coach.
-In 1987 Tom Stout, the former Jones boys' coach, was appointed to head the team.
-He lead the Golden Bears to a 3rd place finish in the Midwest Schoolgirl's Lacrosse Tournament in 1991.
+In 1987 Tom Stout, the former Jones boys coach, was appointed to head the team.
+He led the Golden Bears to a 3rd place finish in the Midwest Schoolgirls Lacrosse Tournament. in 1991.
 Shortly after, the MSLA grew from 16 teams to over 70 teams.
-This rapid growth precipitated the development of the Ohio Schoolgirl's Lacrosse Association, in which UA is a member.
-Since the creation of the OSLA, the Golden Bears have won 4 state championships.
+This rapid growth precipitated the development of the Ohio Schoolgirls Lacrosse Association (OSLA) in 1998, in which UA was a member until lacrosse was designated a sanctioned sport by the Ohio High School Athletic Association in 2017.

 2002 State Champs